Large Data Transfers and Sharing

 Using Globus with NSG

-Two directories will be created for managing public and personal datasets and will be made available when your job is running.
+A directory will be created for managing public datasets and will be made available when your job is running

-The directory paths for your public and personal directories are:
+The directory paths for your public datasets are:

 - To make data available to other NSG users to read and process.

-- Not recommended for writing output results from NSG jobs.
+- Not recommended for writing output results from NSG jobs that are not sharable with others

 Transferring Data from a personal computer